leighpoulier/cinco-dados/README.md

 The game model class is responsible for correctly implementing the rules of Cinco Dados and forms the core of the game.
 One of its major functions is to  calculate scores based on the values of the dice.

 Automated testing of this function is provided by `spec/game_model_spec.rb`.
-Various combinations of 5 dice vales are fed to the appropriate methods and checked for correct detection of the required combinations for various score categories.
+Various combinations of 5 dado values are fed to the appropriate methods and checked for correct calculation of the various score categories.

 #### Player